-Fashion Business Course ‘Breaking into the UK Market’ is a practical 3-day boutique seminar organised by the London fashion agency for emerging designers Fashion Bloc.
-After a successful course in 2017, we are launching a second edition of the Fashion Business Course in May 2018.
+Fashion Business Course ‘How to grow internationally’ is a practical 3-day boutique seminar organised by the London fashion agency for emerging designers Fashion Bloc.
+After a hugely successful pilot in 2017, we are launching a second edition of the Fashion Business Course in May 2018.

-This course is aimed at international fashion entrepreneurs, fashion design graduates or brands who want to gain first-hand, practical knowledge of how to break into the UK fashion industry or grow your brand beyond your local market.
+This course is aimed at international fashion entrepreneurs, fashion design graduates or brands who want to gain first-hand, practical knowledge of how to grow your brand internationally and become a global business.

-The course will enable you to understand the specifics and build the connections necessary to grow to the next level.
-You will learn from the experienced UK fashion industry professionals who will help you understand, build and grow your brand in the UK, discuss the necessary steps and most common mistakes to avoid when breaking and entering into the most complicated fashion market’s in Europe.
+You will learn from the experienced UK fashion industry professionals such as fashion buyers, sales agents, communication and marketing strategists, social media influencers, who will help you understand, build and grow your brand.
+Our top-notch industry leaders will discuss the necessary steps and most common mistakes to avoid when breaking and entering into the most complicated fashion markets.

-The course will be delivered throughout 3 days, covering the essential parts of the fashion brand: Branding, PR & Communication, Sales, Production, Finance and Legal.
+Fashion business course “How to grow internationally” is a 3-day practical seminar taught by fashion industry professionals.
+We will be covering the essential parts of the fashion business: Branding, PR & Communication, Sales, Production, Finance and Legal.

 Day 2: Production, Legal & Finance

-The course will end with an industry panel discussion and a drinks reception.
+The course will end with an exciting industry panel discussion and a drinks reception at Istituto Marangoni.

-Industry professionals will include buyers, sales agents, PR professionals, bloggers, journalists, stylists, branding specialists, fashion week directors and industry influencers.
-You can meet some of our previous speakers on our Speakers page.
+Industry professionals will include buyers, sales agents, PR professionals, bloggers, branding specialists, digital marketers, financial consultants, and industry influencers.
+You can meet some of our speakers on our Speakers page.